salimoha/DRL_continuous_control/Report.md

 This work implements the DDPG algorithm (Deep Deterministic Policy Gradients) to the 20 agents Reacher environment, as described in [_Continuous Control with Deep Reinforcement Learning_][ddpg-paper] (Lillicrap et al).
 - [ddpg-paper]: https://arxiv.org/pdf/1509.02971.pdf

+DDPG also employs Actor-Critic model in which the Critic model learns the value function like DQN and uses it to determine how the Actor’s policy based model should change.
+The Actor brings the advantage of learning in continuous actions space without the need for extra layer of optimization procedures required in a value based function while the Critic supplies the Actor with knowledge of the performance.

 For each time step and agent the Agent acts upon the state utilising a shared (at class level) `replay_buffer`, `actor_local`, `actor_target`, `actor_optimizer`, `critic_local`, `criticl_target` and `critic_optimizer` networks.

+## Nueral Network
+The DDGP can be considered as actor-critic method, and in this work we have following architectures:

+- Actor: 256 -> 256
+- Critic: 256 -> 256 -> 128

 ## Hyperparameters
 ### DDPG Hyperparameters